Introducing Chartered Physiotherapist & Expert Witness, Katharine Atkin... I recently...

 BSc Occupational Therapy, PG Dip Oncology, MSc Special Education, BSc Nursing

 I qualified as an occupational therapist in 2007.
 I have always had a particular interest in rehabilitation, oncology, and palliative care; and I have always been involved in writing and research.
-During my graduation, I carried out three separate scientific investigations in other areas and published articles on my findings.
-Two years after qualifying, I completed my MSc and then joined a high profile rehabilitation institution for children with disabilities in Sao Paulo (Brazil) where I had the rewarding opportunity of treating children with congenital and acquired neurological deficits and children with amputations and congenital deformities.
+During my graduation, I carried out three scientific investigations and published articles on my findings.
+Two years after qualifying, I completed my MSc and joined a high profile rehabilitation institution for children with disabilities in Sao Paulo (Brazil), where I had the rewarding opportunity of treating children with congenital and acquired neurological deficits and children with amputations and congenital deformities.
 In the meantime, I completed post-graduate diplomas in neurology and oncology and developed a particular interest in the treatment of chemotherapy-induced peripheral neuropathy, which led me to carry out a literature review and publish an article on this topic.

-As my interest for oncology grew, I decided to undertake the challenge of obtaining a bachelor degree in nursing to better understand the physiology and pathology behind cancer and the other conditions I treated as an occupational therapist.
+As my interest for oncology grew, I decided to undertake a bachelor degree in nursing to better understand the physiology and pathology behind cancer and other conditions I treated as an occupational therapist.

 Halfway through my BSc in nursing, I spent 3 weeks at the MD Anderson Cancer Centre (Texas, USA) and was awarded a scholarship to undertake a neurophysiology course at Middlesex University (London, UK) for 12 months.
 Upon completion of my BSc in nursing in 2015, I started working at The Royal Marsden Hospital where I currently have the opportunity of applying my knowledge in my day-to-day clinical practice as an occupational therapist.